Need help with your personal injuries claim? View our FAQs

 Your experience starts with a free, no obligation consultation.
 After that, our Ottawa accident lawyers go the extra mile by making any necessary hospital visits when office visits can’t take place.
 With over 10 years of experience, MG Law will handle your personal injury claim the right way.
 Depend on us to provide the compassionate support you need at every turn.

-Police statements are a valuable part of any court proceeding, so ensuring that the police have all the information you have available will reflect positively on your case.
+Police reports are a valuable part of any court proceeding, so ensuring that the police have all the information you have available will reflect positively on your case.